WebOfTrust/WOT-terms/docs/how-we-did/create-omnigraffle-infographic-and-convert-to-svg.md

 Three steps:
 1. Use Omnigraffle app
-2. Run ` node multitools/fixOmnigraffleSvgOutput.js` to fix the svg for our Docusaurus purposes.
+2. Run `node maintenance/fixOmnigraffleSvgOutput.js` to fix the svg for our Docusaurus purposes.
 This script enhances the compatibility and display of OmniGraffle-produced SVGs.
 3. Incoperate resulting svg in a Docusaurus page

 ## 1. Omnigraffle app